-When visiting a Tiger reserve, your top things to do is, to have fun obviously, but on the very very top is to catch a glimpse of the magnificent striped cat.
+When visiting a Tiger safari park, your top thing to do is, to have fun obviously, but on the very very top is to catch a glimpse of the magnificent striped cat.

 The tiger is a shy, solitary animal that likes to be left alone.
 Spotting a tiger requires some luck.
 The terrain and habitat also play a role and last the more safaris you do the more your chances of seeing the shy beauty.

-Arguably one of the most popular Tiger Reserve in India.
+#1 Tiger Safari Park: Arguably one of the most popular Tiger reserves in India.
 The park sees a high influx of local as well as International tourists.

-Earlier the hunting ground of the maharaja, now a popular reserve which has seen tiger populations bounce back from the brink of extinction.
+Earlier the hunting ground of the maharaja, which is now a popular reserve has seen tiger populations bounce back from the brink of extinction.

 The magnificent Ranthambore fort stands guard in the reserve and forms a beautiful blend of cultural and natural heritage.